Oakland Arena: Oracle naming rights deal

-On October 20, 2006, the Golden State Warriors and Oracle Corporation announced that the Oakland Arena would be known as Oracle Arena for a 10-year term.
+On October 20, 2006, the Golden State Warriors and Oracle Corporation announced that Oakland Arena would be known as Oracle Arena for a 10-year term.
 A press conference was held on October 30.
 "The O", as it is referred to, continued to be managed by Oakland–Alameda County Coliseum Authority (JPA) and SMG.
 The JPA approved the deal at its November 10 meeting.

 After the Warriors' resurgence since the 2012–13 season until the 2018–19 season, Oracle Arena was reckoned as one of the loudest arenas in the NBA.
 It was often called "Roaracle" because of the painfully high decibel levels sometimes generated at Warriors games.
-Shortly after the Warriors moved to San Francisco in 2019, the arena reverted to its old Oakland Arena moniker.
+Shortly after the Warriors moved to San Francisco in 2019, the arena reverted to its old Oakland Arena name.

 Attendance records

 On May 13, 2007, 20,679 fans watched the Warriors lose to the Utah Jazz 115–101 in Game 4 of the Western Conference semifinals.
 This was the highest attendance in the Warriors' 61-year history.

 That record lasted until December 14, 2007, when the Warriors hosted the Los Angeles Lakers and packed 20,705 into the Arena to set a new franchise attendance record.

 The record was again broken on February 20, 2008, when the arena hosted 20,711 for the Warriors-Celtics game.

 This record was broken yet again on April 10, 2008, when Oracle Arena hosted 20,737 fans in a Warriors loss to the Denver Nuggets.

 By the end of the 2016–17 regular season, Oracle had sold out 230 consecutive home games, a streak that continued throughout the team's playoff run.
 Oracle drew over 18,000 people per game for 12 straight seasons.